-The BERI partnership involves multiple funders and conveners including United Way of Butler County, Butler County Human Services, Area Agency on Aging, Community Action Association of Butler County, and many churches in the faith-based community.
+The BERI partnership involves multiple funders and conveners including United Way of Southwestern PA, Butler Region, Butler County Human Services, Area Agency on Aging, Community Action Association of Butler County, and many churches in the faith-based community.
 Program providers include Center for Community Resources, the Housing Authority of Butler County, Catholic Charities, The Lighthouse Foundation, St. Vincent de Paul, Salvation Army.
 Additional partners partners include public utilities, deliverable fuel providers, Butler County Assistance Office and PA 2-1-1 Southwest.

 Center for Community Resources, provides the Utility Integrated Single Point of Contact (UISPOC), a service for those seeking assistance with heating and utility payments.
 The agency also provides the Volunteer Income Tax Assistance Program (VITA) to help clients secure tax credits and recognize savings on tax preparation and refund anticipation loan fees and interest, providing income for fuel and utilities.

 The Housing Authority of Butler County, Butler County Home Ownership, provides the Supported Housing Opportunities Program (SHOP) which provides a three-part program including financial literacy training through Butler County Community College; a better renter’s course; and housing counseling.
 Clients earn a match to their savings that may be put toward utility payments or housing costs.
 This organization also oversees the Housing Assistance Reform Plan (HARP) which is a step-down program that requires clients receiving utility assistance through the Utility Integrated Point of Contact to seek housing counseling before receiving any further assistance.

-United Way of Butler County manages the BERI fund and advisory committee that brings the faith-based community, utility and fuel providers, local agencies, and governmental entities to the table monthly in order to meet with all the partners to solve problems, set goals, and provide resources to address problems and goals.
+United Way of Southwestern PA, Butler Region manages the BERI fund and advisory committee that brings the faith-based community, utility and fuel providers, local agencies, and governmental entities to the table monthly in order to meet with all the partners to solve problems, set goals, and provide resources to address problems and goals.
 United Way also provides funding for the Utility Integrated Single Point of Contact (UISPOC) and Volunteer Income Tax Assistance (VITA) programs.